Key takeaways:

 Circles

 Most eye floaters are caused by normal changes that occur in your eye as you get older.
-When you age, the vitreous (a jelly-like substance inside the eye) gets smaller and more liquidy.
+When you age, the vitreous (a jelly-like substance inside your eye) gets smaller and more liquidy.
 This can cause small parts of that jelly to clump together, creating small particles.
-When these particles float around, you may perceive them as spots in your field of vision.
-These spots may be distracting or annoying at first, but most people get used to them, and they are usually not considered harmful.

 If the vitreous pulls away from the back of the eye (the retina), this is called posterior vitreous detachment.
-This is also considered a common change that occurs in adulthood, usually after the age of 60, but sometimes earlier.
+This is also considered a common change that occurs in adulthood — usually after the age of 60, but sometimes earlier.

-You are more likely to develop eye floaters if you:
+You’re more likely to develop eye floaters if you:

 Are nearsighted